 Examine the chronic issues in the study of technology and its impact on educational leadership that has perplexed educational establishments.
 Advocate learning and further research in educational leadership and teaching.
-Appraise the roles and responsibilities on the use of innovative instructional technology in the educational institutions, and ultimately enhancing the student achievement in the present day phenomenon.
+Appraise the roles and responsibilities on the use of innovative instructional technology in the educational institutions, and ultimately enhance student achievement in the present-day phenomenon.

-EDU325 School Administration Planning and TBA Reporting
+EDU325 School Administration Planning and Reporting TBA